zyppyvids/SalaryRegressionPredictor/README.md

 _To use just write `regression.predict([[<current_experience>, <overall_experience>]])`_

 _Also you can find the exported model in the file `salaries_model`.
 To load you just use `joblib` or `pickle`._

+## The quiz
+The actual quiz link is this: https://forms.gle/DtrqtqhVPFMwUKEN9 The data I used was downloaded from here: https://docs.google.com/spreadsheets/d/1IQzXpxClHIv5iDbg9tgruY4-Hg9wehOj3u1sXVoa-UQ/edit#gid=730733635